Instructions Before Your PRP Treatment

-There are some minor preparations before Platelet Rich Plasma (PRP) treatment at Bernstein Medical.
+There are some minor preparations before Platelet Rich Plasma (PRP) treatment.

 The following instructions are organized according to the days and weeks before your procedure.

 PRIOR TO YOUR PRP (Platelet Rich Plasma) TREATMENT

 - If you are taking any blood thinners, please let the doctor know immediately, as they may represent a contra-indication to this treatment.
 These medications include Plavix, Lovenox, Normiflo, Orgaran, Coumadin and Heparin.
 If you are supplementing with Fish oil, vitamin E, curcumin (turmeric), Bromelain, or Ginkgo biloba you should refrain from taking these 3-5 days prior to your scheduled treatment.

 - You may use Tylenol (acetaminophen) as needed prior to the treatment.